 The spring brings many poeple to Bucharest as well as Brussels.
 Many visitors come to Bucharest in the spring for the activities around the city.
 Also, most visitors come to Brussels for the activities around the city during these months.

 In April, Bucharest is generally a little warmer than Brussels.
-Temperatures in Bucharest average around 12°C (54°F), and Brussels stays around 10°C (49°F).
+Daily temperatures in Bucharest average around 12°C (54°F), and Brussels fluctuates around 10°C (49°F).